Oil tanker held by Iran for over a year heads toward international waters, tracking data shows

-DUBAI, United Arab Emirates — (AP) — An oil tanker held by Iran for over a year after being seized was sailing Thursday toward international waters, tracking data showed.
+DUBAI, United Arab Emirates — (AP) — An oil tanker held by Iran for over a year after being seized amid tensions between Tehran and the U.S. was sailing Thursday toward international waters, tracking data showed.

-The Advantage Sweet traveled toward the Strait of Hormuz, where it was seized in April 2023 by Iran's navy.
-That's according to tracking data analyzed by The Associated Press.
+The Marshall Islands-flagged tanker Advantage Sweet traveled toward the Strait of Hormuz, where it was seized in April 2023 by Iran's navy while carrying $50 million worth of oil from Kuwait for Chevron Corp.
+That's according to tracking data analyzed by The Associated Press, which also listed the vessel's destination at Khor Fakkan in the United Arab Emirates, which has been the first port of call for other vessels leaving Iranian detention.

 Iran did not acknowledge the ship's departure.
 It came after an Iranian court on Thursday ordered the U.S. government to pay over $6.7 billion in compensation over a Swedish company stopping its supply of special dressings and bandages for those afflicted by a rare skin disorder after Washington imposed sanctions on the Islamic Republic.